octimot/StoryToolkitAI/FEATURES.md

 If any error occurs, make sure you check the logs.
 A good practice is to validate the template file using a YAML validator available online.

 ### Auto-saving in additional formats when saving a transcription:
-Since a lot of users are using different formats for their transcripts, we've added the option to auto-save to one or multiple templates when saving a transcription (starting with version 0.24.4).
-This is useful if you want to have the same transcript saved in different  formats, for e.g. SRT, TXT, or even custom formats that you define.
+Starting with version 0.24.4, you can now auto-save transcriptions in multiple formats, like SRT, TXT, or custom templates, making it easier to save the same transcript in different styles.

-To do this, go to Preferences -> Ingest, and look for the "Auto-Save Additional Formats field".
+To do this, go to Preferences -> Ingest, and look for the "Auto-Save Additional Formats" field.
 There, you can enter the auxiliary formats you want to save the transcript in (one per line).
 For, e.g.:
 ```
 srt